Q-Minh/Q-Minh.github.io/_publications/generalized-extended-finite-element-method-for-deformable-cutting-via-boolean-operations.md

 Awards
 ------
 **Best Paper Award** at the 23rd ACM SIGGRAPH / Eurographics Symposium on Computer Animation (SCA '24).
-Supplemental video can be found [here](https://youtu.be/JiCJ2gy1Qxw).